-Once all requirements of your application are completed and the application is submitted, the Nova Scotia Board of Examiners in Psychology will review your application.
+Once all requirements of your application are completed and the application is submitted, the Registration Subcommittee of the Nova Scotia Board of Examiners in Psychology will review your application.
 The assessment process and criteria is outlined in the following PDF:

 Step 4.
 Response from the Nova Scotia Board of Examiners in Psychology / Application Deadline

 When complete, the application is submitted to the Board of Examiners for the next meeting of the the Registration Subcommittee.
 The Registration Subcommittee typically meets every calendar month except August.
 Due to the workload volume and required processes for the Registration / Review Subcommittees and the Board, it is necessary for the the Board to impose a two week cutoff for any agenda items.
 This means that all agenda items must be complete and submitted two weeks in advance of monthly meetings.
 This includes but is not limited to the following: applications for registration, requests for oral exams, or any other registration items.
 In the event that an applicant misses the monthly deadline, no documentation has to be re-completed or resubmitted, the application will simply be reviewed at the next meeting.

-A listing of all Board meeting dates, is available via the following link:
+A listing of all Registration Subcommittee meeting dates, is available via the following link:

-There are two possible outcomes following this assessment by the Board:
+There are three possible outcomes following this assessment by the Registration Subcommittee of the Board:

-- If your academic credentials are approved and you meet the other requirements outlined above, the Board may approve your name for placement on the Register of Candidates.
+- If your academic credentials are approved and you meet the other requirements outlined above, the Registration Subcommittee may approve your name for placement on the Register of Candidates.
 Placement on the Register of candidates would include completing the legislated period of Candidate Register supervision and examinations.
 Supervision is completed while one is registered as a Psychologist (Candidate Register) and working in Nova Scotia.
 For information on the examinations and candidacy requirements, please visit the FAQ page for Candidate Registrants, available via the following URL: